LIS

 Interstate 664

-For purposes of this chapter, the facilities listed above are classified into two groups: rural and essentially distanced from bodies of water, and urban and essentially proximate to bodies of water.
+For purposes of this chapter, the facilities listed in the table in this section are classified into two groups: rural and urban.

 Statutory Authority